Chapter 5: Financial Management

 M. Paying Bills

-By following some basic guidelines, your organization will be well on the way to good financial management.
+By following some basic guidelines, your organization will be well on the way to sound financial management.

 Pay bills with check, not cash.